ex-aws/ex_aws/README.md

 You can then add `{:awscli, "profile_name", timeout}` to the above config and it will pull information from `~/.aws/config` and `~/.aws/credentials`

+Alternatively, if you already have a profile name set in the `AWS_PROFILE` environment variable, you can use that with `{:awscli, :system, timeout}`

 ```elixir
 config :ex_aws,
   access_key_id: [{:system, "AWS_ACCESS_KEY_ID"}, {:awscli, "default", 30}, :instance_role],